Snowflake-Labs/sfquickstarts/site/sfguides/src/devops_dcm_terraform_github/devops_dcm_terraform_github.md

 Duration: 8

 ### Create Actions Secrets
 Action Secrets in GitHub are used to securely store values/variables which will be used in your CI/CD pipelines.
-In this step we will create secrets to store the API token to Terraform Cloud.
+In this step we will create a secret to store the API token to Terraform Cloud.

 From the repository, click on the "Settings" tab near the top of the page.
 From the Settings page, click on the "Secrets" tab in the left hand navigation.
 The "Actions" secrets should be selected.